tomas-osswald/switch_2020_g3/docs/US001_CreateStandardCategory.md

 ## 3.1.
 Functionality Use
 The AddStandardCategoryController will invoke the Application object, which stores a CategoryService object.
 The Application will return the CategoryService, which contains a list of all StandardCategories.
-It then creates a new StandardCategory Object and adds it to the existing list.
+The CategoryService then creates a new StandardCategory Object and adds it to the existing list.

 ## 3.2.
 Class Diagram